adafel-official/adafel-docs/docs/Concepts/litepaper.md

 By integrating on-chain ML agents, DApps can become more autonomous, efficient, and capable of handling complex tasks that require real-time data analysis and decision-making.

+## Why can't we use LLM’s for this?

+LLMs are not suitable for big data computations such as machine learning because:

+### 1. Resource Limitations:

+- **Memory:** LLMs run in environments with limited memory, making it challenging to handle large datasets required for big data computations.
+- **Processing Power:** Training machine learning models on big data requires significant computational power, which is beyond the capabilities of typical environments where LLMs operate.

+### 2. Execution Time:

+- **Complexity and Duration:** Training complex machine learning models on large datasets can take hours, days, or even weeks.
+The execution time in LLM environments is typically constrained, making it impractical to run long-duration computations.

+### 3. Statelessness:

+- **No Persistent State:** LLMs do not maintain state between interactions, meaning they cannot remember or build upon previous computations.
+Big data tasks often require iterative processing and state persistence, which is not feasible in a stateless environment.

+### 4. Specialized Hardware Requirements:

+- **GPU/TPU Needs:** Efficient big data machine learning computations often require specialized hardware like GPUs or TPUs.
+LLM environments typically do not provide access to such hardware, limiting their ability to perform intensive computations.

+### 5. Environment Restrictions:

+- **Sandboxed Execution:** LLMs run in a sandboxed environment with restrictions on file access, network communication, and external library usage.
+Big data computations often rely on accessing large datasets from external sources and using specialized libraries, which may not be supported in a restricted environment.

 ## Competitor Analysis

 ### 1. Flock